syed1006/react-querybuilder-shadcn/README.md

-Here’s a **README** template for your library:

----

 # Shadcn Components for React-QueryBuilder

-A library of Shadcn-based components for seamlessly integrating with [React-QueryBuilder](https://react-querybuilder.js.org/).
+## A library of Shadcn-based components for seamlessly integrating with [React-QueryBuilder](https://react-querybuilder.js.org/).
 Inspired by the excellent work in [react-querybuilder/antd](https://github.com/react-querybuilder/react-querybuilder/tree/main/packages/antd), this library provides a customizable and aesthetic interface using Shadcn UI principles.

----

 ## Acknowledgments